santiagocodes/santiagocodes/README.md

 [<img width="100%" src="https://santiagocodes.github.io/santiagocodes/images/santiagocodes-banner-1000x420.png" />](https://santiagocodes.com/)

+## Dev Profile

 Hi there :wave: I am a web developer.
 You can usually find me working on front end projects, but I occasionally delve into back end (just to keep things interesting :wink:).
-When I'm not coding and solving challenges I am writting articles and tutorials for the [DEV](https://dev.to/santiagocodes) community.
+When I'm not coding and solving challenges I am writing articles and tutorials for the [DEV](https://dev.to/santiagocodes) community.

 ## Languages and Tools